Skip to main content

 Figure 6.84.
 Example of Radiolarian skeletons (tests).
 These are images taken with a microscope.

-This page titled 6.23: Siliceous Oozes is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.23: Siliceous Oozes is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.